WHAT IS VEGAS BABY ALL ABOUT?

 GREAT GOLF AND EVEN BETTER FUN!

 Welcome to the Vegas Baby Invitational Golf Tournament.
-2023 will be the 22nd annual trip to the Desert and the World’s Biggest Pro Am.
-The base cost is $1550usd for our main event in late November, which includes 4 nights of accommodation at Paris Hotel, 3 Rounds of exceptional golf at Nevada’s best golf courses, bus transfers, 2 cocktail parties, a tee gift, taxes and prize pot.
+2024 will be the 23rd annual trip to the Desert and the World’s Biggest Pro Am.
+The base cost is $1599usd for our main event in late November, which includes 4 nights of accommodation at Caesars Palace Hotel, 3 Rounds of exceptional golf at Nevada’s best golf courses, bus transfers, 2 cocktail parties, a tee gift, taxes and prize pot.
 Cocktail parties are not long in duration as we know there are a lot of fun things to do in Vegas!
-October's event uses the same format and is $1675usd.

-This year we will have 3 different options with a March (2024) Spring Shootout Pro Am, Vegas Baby Oktoberfest Pro Am & the Main Event Vegas Baby Invitational Pro Am.
+This year we will have 2 different options with a March (2024) Spring Shootout Pro Am, Vegas Baby Invitational Pro Am. in November

 The Vegas Baby Pro Am is based on fun as we spread out the prize pots daily.
 We also pay deep so that no one loses any sleep over the putt you didn’t make.
 You will get a little something for your effort if your team plays well, but it’s more about the recognition than the pay cheque!
 We play our own ball, but team formats that mostly count 2 out of the 5 balls on each hole with the exception of daily twists.
 There is a Pro pot but, again, paid deep and not really what the event is all about.
 Pros have a max bogey rule (to encourage birdie attempts) and we have our world famous “Old Man Rule” where we allow players who are over 60 years old and have their index and their age add up to more than 80 choose to play from more forward tees (with reduced index).

-In 2023, we Stay at Paris Las Vegas.
+In 2024, we Stay at Caesars Palace Hotel Las Vegas.
 It's in the heart of the Las Vegas Strip and helps to kick start the fun après golf.